 IV.
 ROUTINE MEDIA INQUIRIES

-A. Any media inquiries received by Library staff should be referred immediately to the Department Head or the Assistant Director/Customer Experience Manager.
+- Any media inquiries received by Library staff should be referred immediately to the Department Head or Division Head for Public Services/Support Services

 V. SENSITIVE OR CONTROVERSIAL ISSUES

-A. All television, radio, newspaper, or other media inquiries regarding sensitive or controversial issues should always be referred immediately to the employee’s Department Head or the Assistant Director/Customer Experience Manager, who will contact the Library Director and coordinate a response.
+- All television, radio, newspaper, or other media inquiries regarding sensitive or controversial issues should always be referred immediately to the employee’s Department Head or the Division Head for Public Services/Support Services, who will contact the Library Director and coordinate a response.

-B. The Library Director/Assistant Director/Customer Experience Manager will designate a spokesperson.
-The following are examples of potentially sensitive issues, which should be reported immediately to the Library Director/ Assistant Director/Customer Experience Manager/Department Head:
+- The Division Head for Public Services/Support Services will designate a spokesperson.
+The following are examples of potentially sensitive issues, which should be reported immediately to the Library Director or the Division Head for Public Services/Support Services:

 - Disruption in Library services/sites due to physical site problems (broken water main, sewer backup, AC failure), reports of infestation (bed bugs, lice), or power failures.